 Here is the workshop I gave on September 14, 2015 at Adler University on “Civic Engagement 101” (1 hour, 40 minutes):

-I will be teaching a new class on Nonprofit Advocacy for Adler University ‘s M.A. in Nonprofit Management Program beginning in September 2015.
+I have been teaching a class I designed on Nonprofit Advocacy for Adler University ‘s M.A. in Nonprofit Management Program since September 2015.
 This eight week online class will give student’s a solid grounding in the WHYs and HOWs of advocacy for nonprofit practitioners.
-It will also offer participants a number of STRATEGIC and CREATIVE assignments to build their advocacy MUSCLES.
+It also offers participants a number of STRATEGIC and CREATIVE assignments to build their advocacy MUSCLES.

 Read my blog posts from Adler’s “The Socially Responsible Practitioner” – “Nonprofit Advocacy: It’s Time to Change Our Losing Strategy” and